SrijitK10/HemoCare/docs/EmailJS_Setup.md

 ## Troubleshooting

-- If emails are not being sent, check the browser console for any errors related to EmailJS.
+- If you see a 422 error (Unprocessable Entity), it typically means:
+  - Your template parameters don't match what the template expects
+  - Required fields are missing in your template parameters
+  - Check that all variables sent in the code (`from_name`, `subject`, etc.) are defined in your email template

+- Other common issues:
   - Verify that all environment variables are correctly set in the `.env` file.
-- Make sure the email has proper information including the recipient's email address.
+  - Make sure the email address is valid and properly formatted.
   - Check your EmailJS dashboard to see if there are any delivery issues or quota limitations.
+  - Try updating your template in EmailJS to include all the parameters sent from the code.